grafana/loki/docs/sources/shared/configuration.md

   # The alibabacloud_storage_config block configures the connection to Alibaba
   # Cloud Storage object storage backend.
+  # The CLI flags prefix for this block configuration is: common.storage
   [alibabacloud: <alibabacloud_storage_config>]

   # The bos_storage_config block configures the connection to Baidu Object